AlecBS/WizardsToolkit/README.md

 Note: Ensure no local PostgreSQL server is running before starting the Docker containers.

+#### Minimum Database for Integration

+If you already have a full database and are only adding some features from Wizard's Toolkit, then here are the minimum SQL Tables you will need for the library to work.

+* wtkUsers
+* wtkCompanySettings
+* wtkDebug (recommended but only necessary if you use WTK debugging features)
+* wtkEmailTemplate (only necessary if you use WTK for emailing)
+* wtkEmailsSent (only necessary if you use WTK for emailing)
+* wtkErrorLog
+* wtkFailedAttempts
+* wtkLockoutUntil
+* wtkLoginLog
+* wtkUpdateLog
+* wtkUserHistory

+It is critical to INSERT INTO the one row into `wtkCompanySettings`.

+If you will be using WTK data-driven menus (like in WTK Back Office), you will also need:

+* wtkPages
+* wtkMenuSets
+* wtkMenuGroups
+* wtkMenuItems

 ## Documentation & Resources

 - [Official Documentation](https://wizardstoolkit.com/docs/)